malekbenz/malekbenz/_posts/2016-06-01-Create-free-website-with-github.md

 ![CMD](/images/github/11.png){:class="img-responsive" :max-width="80%"}

-As you see in the  repository Settings the site is published at `https://malektrainer.github.io`
+As you can see in the  repository Settings, the website is published at `https://malektrainer.github.io`

 ![CMD](/images/github/12.png){:class="img-responsive" :max-width="80%"}